theskinofthings2020/theskinofthings2020/index.md

 # About

-From **15 to 19 March 2021** we will have the second edition of The Skin of Things ([previously](https://theskinofthings.github.io)) - a multidisciplinary gathering centered around the *perception and depiction of materials*.
+From **15 to 19 March 2021** we will organize the second edition of The Skin of Things ([previously](https://theskinofthings.github.io)) - a multidisciplinary gathering centered around the *perception and depiction of materials*.
 Just like many other conferences we will go on-line, with some regret as the previous Skin of Things was such a nice social event in and around the Rijksmuseum in Amsterdam.

 To accommodate this melancholia, we thought of something to make up.
 Besides being a stage to share (almost) finished work we also invite to share preliminary ideas and work.
 If you are willing to join and contribute to these 'Appetizers', we promise to organize a 'Grande Bouffe' when the time comes to meet physically.

 Besides looking back and looking forward, we also look sideways by programming exciting contributions from different perspectives.
-We aim to create a program that includes many different contributions.
+We aim to create a program that includes many different  disciplines and views.
 Below we'll explain the type of contributions and the daily themes.